Welcome to Beerup Law!

 - The fact that the defendant rented the vehicle

 As you can see, law enforcement does have some ways of building a case against someone who is not in direct control of drugs found during a search, but the burden of proof is on them.
-They most often have difficulty in cases where more than one person has access to the area where the drugs were found.
+They often have difficulty in cases where more than one person has access to the area where the drugs were found.
 A knowledgeable and experienced criminal defense attorney will know how to pick apart a state's constructive possession case and be able to cite case law to mount a defense.

 What is Knowledge of the Presence and Nature of a Substance?